MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/get-deployment-status.md

 |Connection|Specifies the name of the connection to the Configuration Manager server|
 |Result Count|The number of values returned by the query|

-The following tables list the Published Data for the available Deployment Types.
+The following list describes the Published Data for the available Deployment Types.

 ## Program or task sequence